European shares reach two-week high, led by tech stocks

 * Nestle falls after disappointing results

-The pan-European FTSEurofirst 300 index was 0.2 percent higher at 1,298.45 points by 1457 GMT, having touched its highest level since Feb.
-4 earlier in the session.

-It had ended 2.7 percent stronger on Wednesday following a surge in oil prices, but came back from highs as Wall Street turned lower, having posted its first three-day rally of 2016.
+The pan-European FTSEurofirst 300 index was 0.5 percent higher at 1,306.37 points by 1125 GMT, touching its highest level since Feb.
+4. It had ended 2.7 percent stronger on Wednesday following a rally in oil prices.

-The FTSEurofirst 300 is up 5.3 percent this week, set for its biggest weekly rise since December 2011.
-It has been buoyed by a recovery in the price of oil and receding fears over global growth, although the index remains down 9.7 percent this year.

-Tech shares rose 1.6 percent, led up by Capgemini .
-The French information technology services company gained 4.3 percent after reporting a 20 percent rise in full-year operating profit and forecasting a wider operating margin for 2016.
+Tech shares rose 2.2 percent, the biggest gain by a sector , led up by Capgemini.
+The French information technology services company rose 5.1 percent after reporting a 20 percent rise in full-year operating profit and predicting a wider operating margin for 2016.

 "The shares have performed poorly this year on the back of macro concerns, but the overall tone of these results is reassuring," analysts at Credit Suisse said in a note.